mediumroast/mediumroast_js/README.md

 4. Helper CLI utilities to setup your mediumroast.io environment and backup objects.
 5. Example data to use with the CLIs to add objects to the mediumroast.io.

-We actually use this SDK for our own developments directly.
-We do this to ensure that our developers have a first class experience for the mediumroast.io with an always up to date version of the SDK.
+We actually use this SDK for our own developments, and we do this to ensure that our developers have a first class experience for the mediumroast.io with an always up to date version of the SDK.

 # Installation and Configuration Steps via NPM
 As soon as the SDK is published on the NPM repository we will update this section with installation steps.